zkpki/Electron-Desktop-App/README.md

 - copy .npmrc.sample file to .npmrc in project root
 - change openssl_dir path to proper openssl dir folder in your computer This is needed to build native node modules
+- make sure you have openssl 1.0.2 version installed for windows link is https://slproweb.com/download/Win64OpenSSL-1_0_2q.exe

 Start development mode:
 ```bash